cvan/blog/contents/articles/lunch-time-crunch-time/index.md

 I pride myself on my work.
 Historically, I've done my best work when I spend most of my energy and time _working_.
 Instead of doing many things poorly, I do one thing well.

-That's not to say I sacrifice weekends, but committed working (or what I'll call "") often bleeds into late evening nights during the week.
+That's not to say I sacrifice weekends, but committed _working_ often bleeds into late evening nights during the week.

 I shame myself for getting distracted with life things, which often include planning or attending trips, events, errands, and appointments.